 As with recurrent ear infections, some doctors try to prevent sore throats with a low dose of a mild antibiotic for a prolonged time (weeks to months).
 There is concern, however, about the overuse of antibiotics.
 This practice can result in the germs developing a resistance to the drugs, as well as in side effects in children such as allergic reactions.
 Therefore, I prefer not to use this approach.

-If a child is very severely affected with recurrent sore throats, particularly if they involve tonsillitis, a doctor may recommend removing the tonsils and adenoids (also known as tonsillectomy and adenoidectomy, adenotonsillectomy or T&A).
-This is the removal of the tonsils and adenoids (which generally get infected along with the tonsils).
+If a child is very severely affected with recurrent sore throats, particularly if they involve tonsillitis, a doctor may recommend surgery to remove tonsil and adenoid tissue (a procedure known as tonsillectomy and adenoidectomy, adenotonsillectomy or T&A).
 Recurrent infection is a less common reason for surgery today; T&A is more frequently done for sleep disordered breathing.

 What does it mean if my child is feeling better, but the strep test is still positive?

 There is a condition known as the "carrier state", in which the child is feeling fine, but a throat culture still shows the presence of the streptococcal bacteria.
-While this is somewhat controversial, most pediatricians do not treat children who are carriers with antibiotics except in unusual circumstances.
-They do not seem to be at very high risk for developing heart or kidney damage, and are generally not considered to be contagious.
+While this is somewhat controversial, most pediatricians do not typically treat children who are carriers with antibiotics.
+They do not seem to be at very high risk for developing heart or kidney damage, and are not considered to be contagious.
 We all carry bacteria in our throats, this is called normal flora.
 For children who are strep carriers, their normal flora just happens to be the strep bacteria.

 What are the benefits of tonsillectomy and adenoidectomy?

 In the case of an otherwise normal child with enlarged tonsils and adenoids, the cure rate of sleep disordered breathing is greater than 90%.
 While this usually is obvious immediately after surgery, some children will not show the full benefit of improved airflow until several days have passed and the swelling has gone down.